Discovering Justice College Student Courthouse Visit

 These 2-3 hour visits consist of an hour guided tour of the building, a visit with a federal judge (or other legal professionals), and/or the opportunity to observe live court proceedings or trials.
 College students can also request to watch oral arguments with the United States Court of Appeals for the First Circuit.

-The cost is $10 per student.
+The cost is $10 per adult.
 To book a visit, please email kbatista@discoveringjustice.org.
 Law schools, colleges, and universities will work with the Courthouse Programs Associate, Kiara Batista, to plan their visit.

 Hannah Weiser